attack-monkey/App-Wide-Functional-JS/README.md

 Reusable functions over classes
 -------------------------------

 Since functional programming keeps state and function separate, there are very few times when classes (or constructor functions, factories, etc.) are needed.
-Classes are great for creating instances of objects that share methods with other object of the same class.
+Classes are great for creating instances of objects that share methods with other objects of the same class.
 When functions and state are separate though, objects no longer have methods - they are just data.

-While classes may not be as highly prized, reusability still is.
-Functions are made reusable by being able to perform the same operation on an input, regardless of what the input is (providing that it is at least of compatible type).
+While classes may not be as highly prized in functional programming, reusability still is.
+If obeying the separate state from function rule, it is easy to make functions reusable.

 For example, our very first increment function doesn't care what number it gets, it simply returns a new number 1 larger than the number passed in.

 ### When to use classes, constructor functions, and factories...

 So just to clear things up classes, constructor functions, and factories all produce new instances of objects, and while have some differences, can be generally grouped together.
+From here on they will be referred to as factories.

-Since state is separate to function, they're not going to get used all the time - however they are still important.
+Since state is separate to function, factories are not going to get used all the time - however they are still important.
 For example, our event emitter above is a factory function.
-It produces event emitters.
-So as soon as some sort of state (even meta-state) is stored with function, then a class, constructor, factory should be used - so it can be reused to create instances of that thing.
+It produces event emitter instances with properties and methods.

 ### Singletons

-Singletons are essentially a factory that only ever returns a single instance of an object.
-They're very important in an application because they can be referenced throughout an application - with the knowledge that what's being updated / retrieved is only within the scope of one object.
+Singletons are essentially factories that only returns a single object instance.
+Each time the singleton is called, the **same** object is returned.

+They're very important as they let the same object be imported anywhere in the application.

 ```javascript